bitwarden-import-msecure

 It will create bitwarden.json

-in the same folder as input file.
+in the same folder as the input file.

-In Bitwarden dialog File
+In Bitwarden, select File

--> Import data
+→ Import data

-select File format: "Bitwarden (json)".
+and choose File format: "Bitwarden (json)".

-Choose previously create file bitwarden.json
+Choose the previously created file bitwarden.json

 and press "Import data".